NetLab-ECO-UFRJ/itd_quarto/README.md

 A Quarto-based research reporting system for evaluating social media platforms across multiple regions using a weighted scoring methodology.

-## Para fazer

-- add emojis to partial answers
-- import evaluations from the UK and the EU
-- Review scripts that calculate the score

 ## Project Structure

 TBC